 An SoC, or System on a Chip, is an integrated solution that brings together on a single chip all the components required to operate a complete electronic system.
 This typically includes one or more processors, memory blocks, I/O interfaces, and other essential components.

 An MPSoC, or Multiprocessor System on a Chip, goes one step further, integrating not only processors, but also several processing cores, each dedicated to specific tasks.
 These systems offer considerable processing power and are often used in complex applications such as signal processing, computer vision and other fields requiring intensive parallel processing.

 SoCs and MPSoCs are highly effective solutions for reducing the size, power consumption and complexity of electronic systems, while delivering high performance.

 What are the benefits of using an FPGA?

-An FPGA has very specific technical characteristics that enable them to execute certain types of algorithms up to 1000 times faster than traditional software solutions.
+An FPGA is a field programmable gate array.
+It has very specific technical characteristics that enable them to execute certain types of algorithms up to 1000 times faster than traditional software solutions.
 The benefits of using this technology are significant:

 → Real-time high-volume parallel processing for critical applications such as medical, defense and security

 → Highly adaptable, with many IOs capabilities for instrumentation and industrial applications